Kloudless/meeting-scheduler/README.md

 npm start
 ```

-When launching the dev server, by default the `eventUrlFormat` will be `http://localhost:8080/eventId=EVENT_ID`, you can use this URL to test
+When launching the dev server, the `eventUrlFormat` will be
+`http://localhost:8080/eventId=EVENT_ID` by default.
+You can use this URL to test
 the Schedule View locally.

 ### Building